Garb18/Roundabout_Laravel/README.md

 - Copy `.env.example` file to `.env` and edit database credentials there
 - Run `composer install`
 - Run `php artisan key:generate`
-- Run `php artisan migrate --seed` (it has some seeded data for your testing)
 - Run `npm install`
 - Run `npm run dev`
 - Done!